 2. Satisfied With Life

-Part of mental health is being satisfied with life.
+Part of mental health is being satisfied with life, even if it’s as simple as curling up on a chair reading a book in a room cooled by a blaux portable ac.
 That isn’t to say that you need to be happy with everything in your life, but instead, it’s feeling an overall satisfaction with life.

 Mental health issues make you constantly wish things were different, and to feel like your life is out of your control.